Syncing 10,000 leads/mo? GET A DEMO

 Facebook Marketplace Boost Listing FAQs (2026)

-1. What does boost listing mean on Facebook Marketplace?
+1. What is boost listing on Facebook Marketplace?

 There’s no one fixed price whatsoever.
 You choose a budget and duration (with a minimum daily spend), and the final cost depends on your audience and competition.